 5.12.1.2 Issues to be studied

 In a Hosted SEPP scenario it is necessary to consider different perspectives when assessing the security perimeter boundaries.
 From the roaming partners' perspective, the security perimeter of the PLMN extends to the Hosted SEPP provider, as described in TS 33.501, clause 4.2.1.
-From the perspective of the PLMN itself, the Hosted SEPP provider operates within its own security domain, especially since the Hosted SEPP potentially serves multiple PLMNs as a Hosted SEPP provider.
+From the perspective of the PLMN itself, the Hosted SEPP provider operates within its own security domain.
+Since the Hosted SEPP potentially serves multiple PLMNs as the Hosted SEPP is a service by a service provider, the requirements for introducing such Hosted SEPP need to be clarified.

 Nevertheless, in the Hosted SEPP deployment scenario, the Hosted SEPP is similarly to any SEPP responsible for